edu526/Swagger/README.md

-# Skeleton project for Swagger
+# Project for Swagger

+    Project for use to more of one file yaml

 ### Install
     $ npm i